Revision: Aug / 06:

 Ford Manufacturing Management Issues:

-Lee Iacocca, former Ford and Chrysler management employee was quoted from White House Oval Office tapings during meetings with Richard Milhouse Nixon.
-Lea said that, "safety was killing us"' his obvious concerns for Ford profit over consumer safety.
+Highly respected, Lee Iacocca, (I dont know why) former Ford and Chrysler management employee was quoted from White House Oval Office tapings during meetings with Richard Milhouse Nixon.
+Lea said that, "Safety was Killing us" reflecting on his obvious concerns for Ford profit over consumer safety.

 "I have always found that if I move with seventy-five percent or more of the facts that I usually never regret it.
 It's the guys who wait to have everything perfect that drives you crazy."